Kirk Thurmond & The Millennials

 In 2014 Kirk formed a full band, Kirk Thurmond & The Millennials.
 The band’s music furthers this pursuit on a deeper level.
 KTAM’s sound is a well honed backbone of rock solid groove that has put them in front of world-renowned acts like Lee Fields, Marc Broussard, and Lauryn Hill.

 People Change came to be through the birth of the air-tight ensemble, “The Millennials”.
 Alongside R&B Drum legend, Gino Iglehart (Erykah Badu, Kirk Franklin, Musiq Soulchild) Kirk put together a group of musicians for a one time show, after feeling the frustrations of solo work.
-The performance still stands as the “point of no return”, and started them on the path that would eventually lead to KTAM’s first studio album on British label, DefDisco.
+The performance still stands as the “point of no return”.

 “None of this is about re-inventing the wheel.
 If anything I want to restore a timeless quality to R&B/Pop music that made the music of my youth so meaningful.”
 Kirk’s efforts towards timeless music show through the traces of Bill Withers, Bonnie Rait, Stevie Wonder, and Earth Wind & Fire instantly recognizable from track to track.
 There’s even a tribute to the late Rod Temperton, a songwriter that shaped Kirk’s musical pallet from an early age.
-Kirk Thurmond & The Millennials are set to release People Change in the Spring of 2017.
+Kirk Thurmond & The Millennials are set to release their "MercuryRetrograde" EP in the Spring of 2018.